 This week we talk with Framing Fellow Michael Mascarenhas about his recently completed book project on humanitarianism, crises and charity.
 While the initial manuscript is complete, it is currently undergoing review from IU Press.

-Michael Mascarenhas is an associate professor in Rensselaer Polytechnic Institute‘s Department of Science and Technology Studies.
+Michael Mascarenhas is an associate professor in the University of California – Berkeley‘s Department of Environmental Science, Policy and Management.
 His research interests lie in the realms of Post-colonial and Development Studies, Environmental Justice and Racism, as well as Science and Technology Studies.

 In this Q&A Mascarenhas explains issues of poverty, inequality, humanitarianism and governmentality, all of which are central in Good Intentions: New Humanitarianism and the Crisis Tendencies of 21st Century Charity.